Creating A Beekeeping Business Plan

 Keep bees and hives in good condition, and practice high standards of

 Insure hives against losses due to diseases.

-Have a visible calendar and/or diary to ensure to file any important paperwork on time, such as taxes and any legal documents, to avoid fines.
+- Have a visible calendar and/or diary to ensure you file any important paperwork on time, such as taxes and any legal documents, to avoid fines.

 - Be an organized beekeeper, for example, with an appropriate hive painting system.